rotsenmarcello/jython-annotation-tools/README.md

 1. Download the file jython-annotation-tools.jar and put it in the java classpath of your application.

-2. Download the python module annotations.py put it in the python syspath of your application.
+2. Download the python module annotations.py and put it in the python syspath of your application.

 3. In the script, import the auxiliary functions of the annotations module as follows: